"""This module implements *deep simplification* for Real Closed Fields by

 :class:`.abc.simplify.Simplify`.

-The simplifier should be called via :func:`.simplify`, as described below.
+The simplifier should be called via the function :func:`.simplify`.
+In

 """